 Instructions

-- Peel the carrots, and julienne them using a mandolin slicer or julienne peeler.
+- Prepare Carrots - peel carrots and julienne using a mandolin slicer or julienne peeler.
 You can manually slice them into thin pieces, but using a mandolin slicer will be quicker.
 The longer the carrot strand, the better.

-- Heat the oil in a frying pan, add the onions and fry until caramelized.
+- Caramelize - heat the oil in a frying pan, add the onions and fry until caramelized.
 Remove from heat.

-- Add the salt, sugar, black pepper, coriander, cayenne and garlic to the fried onions.
+- Mix Seasonings - add salt, sugar, black pepper, coriander, cayenne and garlic to the fried onions.
 Mix until combined.